 Surfaces such as countertops, tabletops, bare floors, and carpeting can also become contaminated with the bacteria if the turtle is allowed to roam on them.
 The bacteria may survive for a long time on those surfaces.
 Proper handling and hygiene practices are extremely important in preventing the spread of the bacteria and keeping you and your family healthy.

-The investigation showed that shortly before most of the people became ill, they were exposed to a turtle by touching, feeding, cleaning the habitat, or changing the water in the tank.
-More specifically, 80% of people who became sick reported buying and handling small turtles from a street vendor or receiving the turtle as a gift.
+The investigation showed that shortly before many of the people became ill, they were exposed to a small turtle by touching, feeding, cleaning the habitat, or changing the water in the tank.
+Almost half of the people who had contact with small turtles reported buying and handling small turtles from a street vendor or receiving the turtle as a gift.

 Geckos also can be the source of a Salmonella outbreak.
 Between Jan.
 1, 2014, and June 16, 2015, CDC received reports of 22 people in 17 states who were infected with Salmonella associated with geckos.
 Geckos commonly live in aquariums or fish tanks, and could be carrying Salmonella but appear healthy and show no signs of illness.